Challenges of Global Poverty (MIT 14.73)

 .
 Rated 6.3 out of 7 by students on anonymous course evaluations.

 Math Camp (MIT Master's in Data, Economics, and Development Policy)

-Writing and delivering lectures during math camp for the 2023 cohort of the master's program from which I graduated.
+Wrote and delivering lectures during math camp for the 2023 cohort of the master's program from which I graduated.
 Topics covered include probability, causal inference, and empirical strategies.
-Lectures must be rudimentary enough to accessible to students from diverse backgrounds with a wide range of experience and prior math exposure, and yet rigorous enough to prepare them for courses at the masters-level (or above) at MIT.
+For an example, see slides on causal inference here.